 Need Help?
-The Department of Taxation Website has lots of information to help you with your tax filing responsibilities.
-However, if you still can't find what you're looking for try our Live Chat feature.
+The Department of Taxation's website has lots of information available to help you with your tax filing responsibilities.
+However, if you still can't find what you're looking for, try our Live Chat feature.
 A Tax Representative is available online to assist you.

-e-Subscription
+e-Alerts:

-Sign up to receive customized e-mails that contain information on the specific tax types and related topics you're interested in, reminders about return due dates and other useful information.
-Visit www. tax.virginia.gov for additional information about these features.
+Sign up to receive customized e-mails that contain information on the specific tax types and related topics that you are interested in, reminders about return due dates and other useful information.
+Visit www.tax.virginia.gov for additional information about these features.

-Other Web Services
+Other Web Services:

 Forms Online: Virginia tax forms are available for download.

-Secure E-mail: Use our iFile Secure Message Center.
-Other Inquiries: Call 804-367-8037 or write Department of Taxation, P.O.
-Box 1115, Richmond, VA 23218-1115.
+Secure E-mail: Use the Department's iFile Secure Message Center.

+Other Inquiries: Call 804-367-8037 or write Department of Taxation, PO Box 1115, Richmond, VA 23218-1115.

-Web Upload of VK-1s
+Web Upload of VK-1s: